ruby-on-wheels/ruby-on-wheels.github.io/_posts/2018-02-14-doing-some-body-work-on-the-cliffs.md

 ![The result of our little repairing session](/assets/images/IMG_1546.jpg)

 Given that we fixed the hole in the open with materials that remained from previous repair sessions, I'm very happy with the result.
-For the next year(s) my van will hopefully stay dry and warm inside. :wink:
+My van will hopefully stay dry and warm inside during the next year(s). :wink:

 Thanks for all your support, Stefan! :muscle: